rachelambda/xmas-emu/README.md

 There are also some args that you can put into it (look at emu.c for the details) as well as info about the process being printed as it runs instructions.

-## Why upload this now?
+## Why is this on GitHub?

-I've choosen to put this on github now as I plan on writing an assembler for it to learn more about assemblers and string managment in c.
+I've chosen to put this on GitHub now as I plan on writing an assembler for it to learn more about assemblers and string management in c.